JounQin/ssr-webpack-plugin/README.md

 # vue-ssr-webpack-plugin

-A Webpack plugin for generating a server-rendering bundle that can be used with Vue 2.x's [bundleRenderer](https://github.com/vuejs/vue/tree/dev/packages/vue-server-renderer#why-use-bundlerenderer).
+A Webpack plugin for generating a server-rendering bundle that can be used with Vue 2.x's [bundleRenderer](https://github.com/vuejs/vue/tree/dev/packages/vue-server-renderer#why-use-bundlerenderer). **This plugin requires `vue-server-renderer@^2.2.0`**.

 ### Why?